 the burnand ease the pain.

 - Baking Soda - Baking soda added to a cool bath is great at relieving pain and soreness from a nasty burn.
 Just add a 1/4-1/2 cup to your bath and submerge your burn.
 Don't do this for longer than 20-30 minutes, to prevent over-drying your burn.
 Pat your body dry and gently apply aloe and/or coconut oil to your sunburn.

-- Oatmeal Bath – I make a really great oatmeal bath that I sell in my Etsy Shoppe.
-You can always make your own oatmeal bath from a recipe I shared a while back too!
+- Oatmeal Bath - I make a really great oatmeal bath recipe I shared a while back!
 Oatmeal baths are great for relieving all sorts of skin irritations including sunburns!
 Combine oatmeal and baking soda with some essential oils for the ultimate sunburn relief bath.

 Sol Relief After-Sun Spray

 This after-sun spray is easily adaptable to the ingredients that you have on hand.
-I am giving you my actual recipe to the one that I sell in my shoppe, but you do not have to use all of the ingredients listed and you can even add many of the remedies I give above.
+You do not have to use all of the ingredients listed and you can even add many of the remedies I give above.
 You can make a great basic after-sun spray with water, aloe vera gel, apple cider vinegar, and essential oils.
 The rest of the ingredients listed in this recipe are there to help aid in relief and rapid healing of the burn.

-- 6 Tbsp. peppermint hydrosol (optional – this can be replaced with more water, but it is what gives this spray the extra cooling effect!)
+- 6 Tbsp. peppermint hydrosol (optional - can be replaced with more water)

 - 4 Tbsp. aloe vera gel

-- 1 Tbsp. raw unfiltered apple cider vinegar (I use apple cider vinegar that I have steep in dried peppermint leaf and sage leaf)
+- 1 Tbsp. raw unfiltered apple cider vinegar (I use apple cider vinegar steeped with dried peppermint leaf and sage leaf)

 - 8 oz. spray bottle